How I Earn Extra Income While Blogging

 The most challenging part when dealing with partnership and sponsorship is you should always make yourself available for events.
-In the case of other bloggers who have day jobs (including myself), it can be difficult to manage the schedule at work as well as being present on the events.
+In the case of other bloggers who have day jobs, it can be difficult to manage the schedule at work as well as being present at the events.

 If your primary intention why you start blogging is just to have an online space, it can be challenging at first if along the way your mindset changes with the opportunities of having to earn extra income.
 I cannot put myself in this situation because I started blogging as a hobby and companies started contacting me if they can advertise on my blog.
 The chances of getting paid and earning extra income are secondary to my purpose.

 I am thankful, though, that I earn from my passion because believe me or not, you also need to sustain things to maintain your website.
 Keep in mind that web hosting products are gradually increasing in price, as well as yearly domain name registration fees.

 There are others who are settling for free hosting accounts like Blogspot or WordPress.com.
 However, there are more possibilities that sooner or later that you need to get the paid version of hosting due to demand and flexibility of what you can do versus the free one.

 Always remember that earning extra while blogging is not a monthly basis (considering that I am not a full-time blogger).
 Sometimes, I get a huge amount of money in a month.
 On the other times, I get less or nothing (other publishing even ended up absolutely free—with no payments or tokens involved).

 From what I have emphasized earlier, I always grab these opportunities of not getting paid for blogging.
 The materials they sent me will add content to my blog so I can update it and get more traffic and page views, which in return, more followers and readers.